 About

-Julie Shiels makes sculptural and photomedia works that respond to pressing social and political issues such as climate, inequality, consumption and gentrification.
+Julie Shiels makes photomedia works that respond to social and political issues such as climate, inequality, consumption and gentrification.
 Transforming everyday objects, text and found images, her creative projects draw attention to things that are hidden in plain sight, undervalued or slipping from view.

 Julie started her art career as screen printer and political poster maker and was a founding member of Another Planet Posters.
 For the next 20 years she collaborated with culturally diverse communities, museums and arts organisations on large scale art projects concerned with advocacy and social change.
 These experiences, and the process-based methods Julie developed during this time, continue to inform her art making today.

-Julie uses art to make sense of the world.
-She applies aesthetic strategies that defamiliarise and destabilise her source materials to prompt a deeper engagement with everyday concerns and revivify well-traversed issues.
+Julie applies aesthetic strategies that defamiliarise and destabilise her source materials to prompt a deeper engagement with everyday concerns and revivify well-traversed issues.
 Her creative projects are underpinned by conceptional and philosophical frameworks, but her primary interest is in the act of looking and the affective and intellectual responses that this act gives rise to.

-Since the 2019-20 bushfires, Julie has returned to the narrative based approach of her early poster work and developed new bodies of work that utilise the narrative potential of archival images and documents, old master paintings and parody.
+Since the 2019-20 bushfires, Julie often returns to the narrative based approach of her early poster work and developed new bodies of work that utilise the narrative potential of archival images and documents, old master paintings and parody.

 EXHIBITIONS: